Precomputed Dominant Resource Fairness: Discussion

 In order to implement a weighting policy for PDRF, it suffices to scale the demands with weights for the calculation of dominant shares, as in DRF.
 On the other hand, as with EDRF, PDRF needs normalised weights, since the selection of $ds^*$, and the proportioning of each $ds$ to it necessitates a standardised measure among them.

 At this point, we believe that DRF and its derivatives offer a richer functionality than previously expressed.
 Even without weights, DRF is an \textit{implicit pricing mechanism}, implicitly assigning \textit{value} to resources on the basis of demand and supply dynamics.

-Inclusion of weights articulates it even stronger.
-For example, allowing users to \textit{purchase} resources, or open-endedly invest in resources, and assigning their fraction of the total investment as the user's weight, DRF can implement an implicit \textit{auctioning} system.
+The inclusion of weights articulates this point even stronger.
+For example, allowing users to \textit{purchase} weight tokens for resources, or open-endedly invest in weights for resources, and assigning their fraction of the total token sum or total investment as the user's weight, DRF can implement an implicit \textit{auctioning} system.
 Further scrutinising this issue may be a research topic on its own, and is beyond the scope of the present study, thus we will suffice with pointing to it.